Jewels of Anne of Denmark: Ambassadors and jewels

+In 1603, the French ambassador the Marquis de Rosny arranged for his resident colleague Christophe de Harlay, Count of Beaumont to buy and give jewels to prominent courtiers.
+Anne got a crystal mirror, the Countess of Bedford a gold watch set with diamonds.
 The Venetian ambassador Nicolò Molin was granted an English coat of arms featuring the wheel of a watermill, punning on his name.
 He gave Anne of Denmark a gold ring with an aquamarine with the motto "Una gota de aqui de molyne", meaning a drop of water from the mill.

-Wiliam Herrick and Arnold Lulls were paid in October 1606 for pearls given by King James to Anne, and for "two pictures of gold set with stone" which she gave to the French ambassador Christophe de Harlay, Count of Beaumont and his wife Anne Rabot.
+Wiliam Herrick and Arnold Lulls were paid in October 1606 for pearls given by King James to Anne, and for "two pictures of gold set with stone" which she gave to the French ambassador Christophe de Harlay, Count of Beaumontt, and his wife Anne Rabot.
 Ambassadors had regular audiences with Anne of Denmark, and their wives also came to see the queen.
 John Finet described a visit of Isabelle Brûlart, the wife of French ambassador Gaspard Dauvet, Sieur des Marets, at Denmark House in December 1617, although no gifts are mentioned.

 Anne and her ladies-in-waiting received gifts from ambassadors.
 In 1603, the French ambassadors, the Marquis de Rosny and Christophe de Harlay, Count of Beaumont, gave her a mirror of Venice crystal in a gold box set with diamonds, and a gold table clock with diamonds to Lucy Russell, Countess of Bedford, a gold box with the French king's portrait to Lady Rich and a pearl and diamond necklace to "Lady Rosmont".
 Rosny also gave a diamond ring to "Margaret Aisan, a favourite lady of the queen's bedchamber", this was Margaret Hartsyde, a Scottish servant who lacked the aristocratic status of the other women.

+Corvine stone

+John Florio, an Italian writer who was a groom in Anne's household, bequeathed a "corvine" or "corvina" stone to William Herbert, 3rd Earl of Pembroke.
+He said the stone had been a gift to Anne of Denmark from Ferdinando I de' Medici.
+Said to originate in the head of the raven, the stone was a talisman with medicinal and prophetic properties and this example was supplied in a box with instructions and information in English and Italian.
+It had been one of the gifts made when there was discussion of Henry Frederick, Prince of Wales marrying his daughter Caterina de' Medici, and may have been brought to England by the Duke's envoy Ottaviano Lotti in 1611.
+Lotti asked Florio to help him buy hunting dogs as a gift for Anne of Denmark, keeping the present a secret from Jane Drummond, one of Anne of Denmark's gentlewomen.